hertzmann/hertzmann.github.io/_posts/2025-10-26-isolation.md

 ---

-_This post was inspired, in part, by conversations with Moshe Vardi._
+_This post was inspired, in part, by conversations with Moshe Vardi.
+Thanks to Steve DiVerdi for comments._